paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 “(10) Such other offices and officials as may be established by law or the Secretary of Defense may establish or designate in the Office.”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 116–283, div.
 A, title IX, § 901(a)(4), Jan.
 1, 2021, 134 Stat.
-3794, provided that: “The repeals and amendments made by this subsection [amending [section 131 of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-131) and repealing [section 132a of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132a)] shall take effect on the date of the enactment of this Act [Jan.
+3794, provided that: “The repeals and amendments made by this subsection [amending this section and repealing [section 132a of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-132a) and provisions set out as notes preceding this section and under this section, sections 132 and 132a of this title, and [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees] shall take effect on the date of the enactment of this Act [Jan.
 1, 2021].”

-Amendment by sections 1847(e)(6)(A) of Pub.
+Amendment by section 1847(e)(6)(A) of Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).

 #### Effective Date of 2017 Amendment
 Pub.
 L. 115–91, div.
 A, title IX, § 910(c), Dec.
 12, 2017, 131 Stat.
 1518, which provided that the amendment made by section 910(c)(1) was effective on Feb.
 1, 2018, and immediately after the coming into effect of the amendments made by section 901 of Pub.
 L. 114–328, was repealed by Pub.
 L. 116–283, div.
 A, title IX, § 901(a)(2)(B), Jan.
 1, 2021, 134 Stat.
 3794.